yunielrc/ydf/README.md

 ### What is a package?

-A `package` is a directory that contains directories and files which some of then has a special meaning for the `interpreter`. ydf is an `interpreter`.
+A `package` is a directory containing files and directories in which some have special meaning for the `interpreter`. ydf is an `interpreter`.

 ### Which are the directories and files with special meaning?